-You are most likely to arrive at this airport from your inter-island flight or your flight from the mainland.
-Regardless, you will most prbably really appreciate the very Hawaiian look and feel at this airport.
-The Kona airport has no large and sterile hallways or multistory buildings.
-It looks just a collection of huts that makes you feel at home in paradise immediately!
+You are most likely to arrive at this airport with a flight from another Hawaiian island or with a flight from the mainland.
+Regardless of your flight time you will really appreciate the very Hawaiian look and feel of this airport.
+The Kona airport has no large and sterile hallways or multistory buildings, but looks just like a collection of huts and makes you feel at home in paradise immediately!

 You can find the official website of the Kona International Airport here.

 Renting a car at Kona Airport